Gustav Wikheim: FC Midtjylland

+Al-Fateh

+On 1 September 2019, Wikheim was announced at Al-Fateh on a three year contract.

+Djurgårdens IF

+On 26 January 2022, Wikheim was announced at Djurgårdens IF on a three year contract.

+FC Nordsjælland

+On February 13, 2025, it was confirmed that Wikheim was returning to Denmark as he had signed a deal until the end of 2026 with Danish Superliga club FC Nordsjælland.

 International

 Wikheim was called up for the Norway U18 team in February 2011.
 He played 13 matches and scored 2 goals, before moving up on the Norway U19 team in February 2012.
 He played 6 matches, but did not score any goals.
 In February 2013, he was called up for his first Norway U21 match.
 He was capped 12 times, scoring one goal.
 In October 2014, he was called up for the Norway U23 team, and has played twice without scoring.

 Personal life

 Wikheim is the half-brother of Lars Fuhre, another professional footballer.
 Their common mother is Brazilian, and the two boys grew up together in Hokksund, Norway.